 Following his 2006 graduation from Oklahoma, Sampson first served under his father at Indiana as a graduate assistant during the 2007-08 season when the Hoosiers posted a 25-8 overall record and 14-4 mark in Big Ten play.

 Sampson competed at Oklahoma from 2004 to 2007.
 He earned three letters during that time and received the program's Most Inspirational Award and Connection to the Community Award as a senior in 2006.

-He earned two degrees from Oklahoma, graduating with honors in communications in 2006 and earning his master's degree in intercollegiate athletics administration in 2009.
+Sampson earned two degrees from Oklahoma, graduating with honors in communications in 2006 and earning his master's degree in intercollegiate athletics administration in 2009.

-Samson is the third generation from his family to work as a coach.
+He is the third generation from his family to work as a coach.
 In addition to his father, his grandfather, John W. "Ned" Sampson, was a highly respected high school coach in Pembroke, N.C., and is a member of the North Carolina Coaching Hall of Fame.